Codecademy/docs/content/java/concepts/array-list/terms/sort/sort.md

 ---
 Title: '.sort()'
-Description: 'Used to sort arrays of primitive types and objects'
+Description: 'Used to sort arrays of primitive types and objects.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'